 What is the current status of study abroad and university-affiliated student international travel at KU?

-- These restrictions do not apply to personal travel.
+- Travel restrictions do not apply to personal travel.
 However, students considering personal international travel are strongly encouraged to weigh the risks as articulated by the CDC and State Department and to register travel through the Student International Travel Registry.

 To assess risks related to study abroad and student international travel, the university uses a number of resources, including governmental agencies (U.S. Department of State, Center for Disease Control and Prevention), the World Health Organization, the Overseas Security Advisory Council (OSAC), professional health and security organizations, assessments by university partners abroad, U.S. Embassy country-specific information, news outlets, and more.
 University updates can be found at www.protect.ku.edu